kenpoh01/Draw-Steel-Item-Importer-for-Foundryvtt/README.md

 More functionality will be coming in the future, at the moment, only hero abilities can be imported.

-PLEASE NOTE: At the moment, only abilities with a cost will parse correctly.
-I'm working on being able to parse starting abilities.
+PLEASE NOTE: Starting abilities and cost abilities can be parsed but a separate dropdown selection must be made for both.
+Treasures can now also be parsed.